There are large numbers of "free standing" commentaries not part of a series.

 The best approach for performing detailed exegesis is to get several commentaries that each cover only one biblical book, such as Luke's Gospel.
 For some books, you will find multiple small books covered in one commentary.
 It is typical, for example, for one commentary to cover 1, 2, and 3 John.
 However, you want to avoid commentaries that treat the whole Bible because they will not have adequate detail for writing an exegesis paper.

 It is best to use academic commentaries.
 These are written in light of what has been learned over time about the world of the Bible and about the meaning of the books of the Bible.
 These tend to be focused in one of two directions.
 Some commentaries focus on the original languages of Hebrew, Aramaic, and Greek.
 One example would be the volumes in the Word Biblical Commentary series.
 Others, such as the volumes in the New International Commentary on the Old Testament and the New International Commentary on the New Testament, focus on an English translation of the book from Hebrew or Greek, usually reserving the discussion of the original language to footnotes, if the book mentions Hebrew or Greek words at all.

 These commentaries are in the UST library circulating collections.
-Best to use CLICnet to locate (see links below)
+Use CLICsearch to locate them

 BibleWorks 8 is a software package (not available remotely) that helps persons study Scritprue more effectively and efficiently.
 It is only available at a PC workstation in Ireland Library.
 A password is not required.